wp-cli/handbook/_posts/2016-12-12-the-big-question.md

 *What if I'm an existing runcommand customer?*

 If the experiment goes well, then `wp doctor` and `wp profile` will become completely open source.
 I'll reach out about the other aspects of your purchase.

+*What about scribu and Andreas?*

+I've been talking with them a bit.
+We're all very interested to see how this plays out.